Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

-# Tellusant Predictive Model Evaluation Framework
+# How to Design and Evaluate (but not Build) Predictive Models

 *Work in progress.
 Text getting there.
 Graph is correct*